skellis46/slipbox/improvisation and the threshold of the self.md

 - have to mention flow here
 - lot of work looking at skill, flow, cognition, automaticity (e.g. meshed architecture by Christensen et al 2016)

-But what kind of activity or skill is AM? a skill? a practice?
-Are some people _better_ at it?
-How might it be a different kind of skills activity than those studied by Montero (including dancing)?
+But what kind of activity is AM? a skill? a practice?
+Are some people _better_ or more skilled at it?
+How might it be a different kind of skilled activity than those studied by Montero (including dancing)?
 What kinds of activities does AM most have in common?

 The point here is about extending our understanding of ...